humdek-unibe-ch/smx-dep-zlog/README.md

 # A Wrapper Repo for the zlog Project

+This is one of the core dependencies for all Streamix C libraries which build up a Streamix app.

 This repository solely serves as a wrapper for the zlog project to create a deb package from the latest release.